replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 # Creating and Scheduling Backups

 This topic describes how to use the Replicated snapshots feature to create backups.
 It also includes information about how to use the Replicated admin console create a schedule for automatic backups.
+For information about restoring, see [Restoring from Backups](snapshots-restoring-full).

 ## Prerequisite